Mercy Relief: 2016 Japan earthquake

 Two earthquake struck Kumomoto in Japan in mid-April of magnitudes of 6.5 and 7.3, these damaged 140,000 homes and displaced 11,000 people.
 Mercy Relief was able to respond to this humanitarian crises with $333,000 in aid funding which was able to benefit 37,000 individuals.
 Of these people, 18,700 hot meals were distributed to survivors over only 47 days.

-Staying true to its core values, considerable amounts of aid were put to not only providing hot meals but also to much longer-serving and beneficial projects such as healthcare services and medicine.
-Evacuation centers were built as well as reconstruction of facilities such as housing, sanitation and schools.
-Mercy Relief also supports the construction of 7 social welfare centers.
-15,500 individuals benefited from these medical, healthcare and psychosocial services.

 2015 Nepal earthquake

 Mercy Relief responded to the April 2015 Nepal earthquake, which killed at least 8,000 people, and more than 18,000 people have been injured.
 Mercy Relief deployed a 2-man preliminary disaster to Kathmandu, Nepal within 48 hours of the disaster and provided shelter, food, medicine, hygiene kits and water for the survivors.

 During the post-disaster phase, Mercy Relief managed to raise $750,000 to help victims of the Nepal earthquake, of which $60,000 went to support acute relief effort.
 It has also launched fundraising campaigns, collaborating with organizations like Qoo10 on an online fundraising campaign, raising over $30,000.
 And Singapore Civil Defence Force, where volunteers cycled for 10 hours on 6 water filtration bicycles to raise funds for the victims in Nepal.

 Mercy Relief also undertook reconstruction projects to provide a secure roof for quake survivors and temporary structures to be used as a school before the onset of the monsoon.
 Using public donations, it put up 510 shelters, providing shelter to individuals during the monsoon season.
 The next phase focused on permanent shelter reconstruction after the monsoon passes.
 In total, about $1.5 million of funds were raised to provide acute relief and reconstruction efforts.

 Up till 28 April 2015, the team has done 27 relief distribution and 8 medical missions, helping individuals living in the rural regions of Kathmandu and other areas of Nepal and about 20,000 beneficiaries.